mohaidr/lps-tool/README.md

 - Download the latest version of the LPS tool from the versions directory.
 - Save it in your desired directory.
 - Open a terminal as administrator and run the env.ps1 file.
-    - If script execution is restricted, you might need to use the command Set-ExecutionPolicy RemoteSigned to enable it.
+    - If script execution is restricted, you might need to use the command `Set-ExecutionPolicy RemoteSigned` to enable it.
-    - To restore the original settings, use the command Set-ExecutionPolicy Restricted.
+    - To restore the original settings, use the command `Set-ExecutionPolicy Restricted`.
 - You can now utilize the lps command from any directory.

 ### What is an Iteration Mode?